 Constant dry fire practice can certainly make the effort second nature but even then you must still tell your brain to focus on the front sight.
 This works great at the range or in competition.
 In competition, those that win are the best at controlling their thought processes by not letting stress interfere with their performance.
 Only a special few people in this world posses that talent.
 That is why everyone is not a champion.

-In a threatening situation, your brain is going to revert back to it’s normal method of operation – self protection – and it will tell you to focus on whatever is bringing harm your way.
+In a threatening situation, your brain is going to revert back to it’s normal mode of operation – self protection – and it will tell you to focus on whatever is bringing harm your way.
 You will naturally focus on the threat, not the front sight.

 What does our brain tell us to focus on when under stress?